 Inspections are arranged with the real estate agent or residential rental provider.
 These can be arranged directly with them or the property may be open for inspection – where anyone can attend – at a set time and date.

 Tips for when you inspect a rental property:

-- Use the Tenants Union of Victoria's property inspection checklist to help you
+- Use the Tenants Union of Victoria's property inspection information to help you

 - Have a list of questions to ask about the property

 - Take a photocopy of your documents, like your identification and references, and a pen so you can complete an application straight away if you need to

 - You may be able to get an application form from the agent or residential rental provider before the inspection.
 Ask them for a copy or see if there is one on their website.

 If you like a property, you will need to fill in an application form and provide the documents they ask for.